Kajja/multigame/README.md

 Multigame
 =========

 Multigame is a library, or perhaps more of a platform, to help you manage and build multiplayer games.
 It takes care of connecting players and viewers (=spectators) to games and handles the communication between them.
+It runs on node.js.

 There is a server part and a client part of the library.
 The client part exposes an object that acts a bit like a proxy for the game that runs on the server, and that the client is connected to.

-A multigame server can handle many different multiplayer games instances, of different or the same type, simultaneously.
+A multigame server can handle many games instances, of different or the same type, simultaneously.

 How to use it
 -------------